CMU-67328/ExpressLab/README.md

 Middleware is a function that handles requests and is part of the controller function of MVC.
 Middleware is used for many purposes; most basically it is used to take the request and call the right route-handling functions that will perform the rest of the controller role.
 The app.get in Step 1 is serving that role.
 Middleware can also be used to do authentication, authorization, manage cookies and sessions, and many more functions.

-Sencha Labs provides a [list of middleware modules that work well with Express](https://github.com/senchalabs/connect?_ga=1.75415314.1436979566.1385393094#middleware).
+Here is a [list of middleware modules that work well with Express](http://expressjs.com/resources/middleware.html).
 You can use several middleware modules, each doing its own processing of the request.
 For example, you can use body-parser to process the body of post and put requests, and express-sessions to manage sessions.
 This is known as *stacking* middleware.

 For now, we are going to add the logging module, Morgan, to our middleware stack.
 The stack is processed in order, so we should put Morgan *before* the app.get that processes the request.